sahildharod/sahildharod.github.io/_pages/about.md

 Hi everyone!, I'm Sahil, a final year student at IIT Bombay pursuing a B.Tech in Electrical Engineering along with a Minor in Artificial Intelligence and Data Science.
 I'm enthusiastic about machine learning, probability and statistics.
 Particularly, I'm interested in the fields of Natural Language Processing, Multimodal Learning and Reinforcement Learning.

-During my undergraduate studies, I worked under the guidance *[Prof.Preethi Jyothi](https://www.cse.iitb.ac.in/~pjyothi/)* on mitigating performance gaps in cross modal retreival using VLMs.
+During my undergraduate studies, I worked under the guidance *[Prof. Preethi Jyothi](https://www.cse.iitb.ac.in/~pjyothi/)* on mitigating performance gaps in cross modal retreival using VLMs.
 We also developed a benchmark dataset to assess the generalization capabilities of VLMs.
 Our work was accepted at NeurIPS 2024 in the Datasets and Benchmarks Track.

 For my Bachelor's Thesis, I worked with *[Prof. Sharayu Moharir](https://sites.google.com/view/sharayu-homepage/home)* and derived bounds on the expected sample complexity of best arm identification in a grouped bandit scenario where each arm is constrained to have a mean above a threshold.